tsmanner/terrasa-private/planning.md

 He has done some work with the K'anchay Order, but is not a member, because he thinks this religion stuff is nonsense.
 The combination of /Rich/'s swarm, the contents of Caltrop's journal, and the subsequent meeting with Mayua and co, will convince him that there is more to it.

 Can he help the party get out of the charges against them with the jeweler shop worker and the stolen goods?
 Probably, I'll have to convince Ryan to tell them that he can help smooth things over if they return the contents of the shop, but they can probably keep what they found below.

-**Questions:**

-Why is he in Yalaqta investigating the Jeweler?

-Why did he not reveal himself to Caltrop?
-They had a bad parting of ways or so

 ---